Skip to main content

 Lack of Visibility into Performance and Usage

 This is another crucial aspect that can cause additional risks after the cloud migration process.
 It’s essential to understand the data flow from data center systems to the new cloud environment.
-Gaps in data flow can cause additional costs.
+Gaps in the data flow can lead to unexpected disruptions and increased costs.

 3) Security and Compliance Requirements